Tarpon Springs, Florida: History

 The region, with a series of bayous feeding into the Gulf of Mexico, was settled by farmers and fishermen around 1876.
 Some of the newly arrived visitors spotted tarpon jumping out of the waters, so named the location Tarpon Springs.
 The name is said to have originated with a remark by an early settler who said, "See the tarpon spring!" (most fish splashing here were mullet).
 In 1882, Hamilton Disston, who in the previous year had purchased the land, ordered the creation of a town plan.
 On February 12, 1887, Tarpon Springs became the first incorporated city in what is now Pinellas County.
 Less than a year later on January 13, 1888, the Orange Belt Railway, the first railroad line to be built in what is now Pinellas County, arrived in the city.
 During this time the area was developed as a wintering spot for wealthy northerners.

 In the 1880s, John K. Cheyney founded the first local sponge business.
 The industry continued to grow in the 1890s.
 Many people from Key West and the Bahamas settled in Tarpon Springs to hook sponges and then process them.
 A few Greek immigrants also arrived in this city during the 1890s to work in the sponge industry.

 In 1905, John Cocoris introduced the technique of sponge diving to Tarpon Springs by recruiting divers and crew members from Greece.
 The first divers came from the Saronic Gulf islands of Aegina and Hydra, but they were soon outnumbered by those from the Dodecanese islands of Kalymnos, Symi, and Halki.
 The sponge industry soon became one of the leading maritime industries in Florida and the most important business in Tarpon Springs, generating millions of dollars a year.
 The 1953 film Beneath the 12-Mile Reef, depicting the sponge industry, takes place and was filmed in Tarpon Springs.

 The city's Rose Cemetery, where Black residents are interred, is believed to contain burials that began in the late 1800s; the earliest legible marked burial is from 1904.
 The cemetery contains the grave of Richard Quarls, a Confederate veteran of the American Civil War who fought alongside his enslaver before moving to Tarpon Springs and choosing the new name "Christopher Columbus", and veterans of subsequent wars.

 In 1947, a red tide algal bloom wiped out the sponge fields in the Gulf, causing many of the sponge boats and divers to switch to shrimping for their livelihood, while others left the business.
 Eventually, the sponges recovered, allowing for a smaller but consistent sponge industry today.
 In the 1980s, the sponge business experienced a boom due to a sponge disease that killed the Mediterranean sponges.
 A small, active sponge industry still remains.

+Downtown Tarpon Springs underwent beautification in 2010.